ptangen/objc-dictionary-practice-ios-0916/README.md

 Like an `NSArray`, an `NSDictionary` represents a collection of objects, which are referred to as **values**.
 You can store objects of any class inside, and those objects can even be `NSArray`s or other `NSDictionaries`.

 Unlike an `NSArray`, which keeps track of the order of the objects it contains using an index, *the objects contained in an `NSDictionary` are unordered*.
 Since an unordered jumble of objects by itself isn't very useful, an `NSDictionary` requires that each of its values have a unique **key**.
-A key may be of any object type.
+A key may be of any object type, such as an `NSNumber` or `NSString`.

 > Think of the following stack of cats as an `NSArray`.
 The cats are stacked in a particular order, from the bottom up, and if you add or remove a cat at a particular location in the stack, the rest of the stack stays in the same order.
 Taking a cat (and its shelf) from anywhere but the top end of the stack would cause the rest of the cats to shift down and fill the empty space.